-Chanel West Coast Rocks Majorly Revealing Pasties-And-Strappy Bra On Instagram
+Chanel West Coast Rocks Majorly Revealing Pasties And Strappy Bra On Instagram

 Some of her fans sympathized with her, while others asked her why she doesn’t use unlimited data on her phone.
 On the other hand, some encouraged Chanel to just switch gyms.
 A rep from a competing gym, Lifetime, even dropped a line to let her know that she ought to check them out.
 Considering the rapper has stuck with the gym for two years with bad WiFi, she might stay with them even with the problems.

-Plus, Chanel called attention to a potential new problem for “Ridiculousness” fans, and encouraged fans to take action.
+Plus, Chanel called attention to a potential new problem for “Ridiculousness” fans and encouraged fans to take action.

 “AT&T-DIRECTV is about to drop @MTV,